Peregrine Financial Group

 Peregrine Financial Group Inc., commonly known as PFGBest, was an Iowa-based financial firm that operated for over 20 years.
 It was shut down in July 2012 after it was put under investigation for a $200 million shortfall in customer funds.
 Peregrine’s chief executive, Russell R. Wasendorf Sr., was arrested and charged with making false statements to the Commodity Futures Trading Commission (CFTC).

 The firm filed for bankruptcy on July 10, while listing more than $500 million in assets and over $100 million in liabilities.

 History

-During the mid to late-1990s, Peregrine Financial Group's office at the Chicago Mercantile Exchange had closed-circuit security cameras on the sales floor which is not and was not a common practice in the Chicago futures brokerage community while also recording all broker telephone lines.
+Peregrine Financial Group was a futures commission merchant and commodities brokerage firm.
+The firm grew out of founder Russell R. Wasendorf Sr.'s advisory firm, Wasendorf & Son and became Peregrine Financial Group (PFG) in 1990, as Wasendorf started to move his business from Cedar Falls to Chicago.
+He chose to name his firm after the peregrine falcon, telling the Chicago Sun-Times: "It's the world's fastest predator.
+It's kind of related in some degree to profiting in the futures market, where you have to act quickly."
+He incorporated PFG as a futures commission merchant (FCM) in 1992, allowing the firm to earn interest on customer accounts.

+In 1998, PFG began developing an online trading platform along with Jerome Bressert.
+The system was known as BEST for Bressert Electronic Systems Trading and the online trading division of the firm was known as PFGBest.
+Bressert was forced out of the firm in 2001, leaving his online trading technology with PFG.

+Early in its history, the firm faced financial problems.
+To avoid losing the firm, Wasendorf began to dip into the firm's customer segregated funds to cover certain losses.

+In 2007, PFG launched "PFG Best Direct FX Express", an electronic platform for trading forex currencies.
+That same year, Wasendorf received approval to begin construction of a new $10 million headquarters for PFG in Cedar Falls, Iowa, bringing 70 jobs to Iowa from the firm's Chicago office.

 Embezzlement of customer funds

 Wasendorf attempted to commit suicide before his arrest and wrote in a confession letter that he had been "using a scheme of false bank statements to embezzle millions of dollars from customer accounts over a period of about 20 years."
 Congressional hearings questioned why the CFTC had not caught the embezzlement earlier and "the agency’s failure to adequately oversee the National Futures Association, the self-regulatory organization directly responsible for overseeing Peregrine."
 The firm had been moved by Wasendorf from Chicago in 2009 to a new 18 million dollar building in Cedar Falls, Iowa.

 In August 2012, Wasendorf was indicted on "31 counts of lying to regulators....
 [He] ... could face up to 155 years in prison and a $7.8 million fine.
 [He] allegedly stole as much as $215 million from customers over a 20-year period."
 He pleaded guilty to all charges, and in January 2013 federal judge Linda Reade sentenced him to 50 years of prison.